SaiedZ/OC-P12-EPIC-EVENT/README.md

 ## 💿 How to setup the API ?

-1. First, you will need to download [the source code](https://github.com/SaiedZ/OC-P12-EPIC-EVENT.git) from GitHub.
+**1. First, you will need to download [the source code](https://github.com/SaiedZ/OC-P12-EPIC-EVENT.git) from GitHub.**

-2. Unzip the folder
+**2. Unzip the folder**

-3. Go to the unzipped folder using your terminal
+**3. Go to the unzipped folder using your terminal**

-4. You can also clone the repo without dowloading the folder.
-In this case, don't follow the steps above and just: use these commands (git must be installed):
+**4. You can also clone the repo without dowloading the folder.
+In this case, don't follow the steps above and just: use these commands (git must be installed):**
 ```bash
 git clone https://github.com/SaiedZ/OC-P12-EPIC-EVENT.git
 cd OC-P12-EPIC-EVENT
 ```
-5. Create your virtual environment with the following command (here I call it .env, but you can call it another way)
+**5. Create your virtual environment with the following command (here I call it .env, but you can call it another way)**
 ```bash
 python -m venv .env
 ```
-6. Activate the virtual environment with the following command
+**6. Activate the virtual environment with the following command**
    * on Unix or Mac :
 ```shell
  source .env/bin/Activate
 ```